scheidelg/ghpa/README.md

  - A custom 404 page can be created on the GitHub Pages website and used to load and render files from the private repository.

-   This means that you don't have to create a 'stub file' on the GitHub Pages website for every file in the private repository; just create the custom 404 page.
+   This means that you don't have to create a 'stub file' on the GitHub Pages website for every file in the private repository.

 ## Examples